SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Enumeration declarations have two basic forms and are declared using the keyword ``enum``.

-The following form declares an enumeration type that contains values---called :newTerm:`enumerators`---of any type:
+The following form declares an enumeration type that contains values---called :newTerm:`enumeration cases`---of any type:

 .. syntax-outline::

     enum <#enumeration name#> {
-       case <#enumerator 1#>
+        case <#enumeration case 1#>
-       case <#enumerator 2#>(<#associated value types#>)
+        case <#enumeration case 2#>(<#associated value types#>)
     }

 Enumerations declared in this form are sometimes called :newTerm:`discriminated unions` in other programming languages.

-In this form, each case block consists of the keyword ``case`` followed by one or more enumerators, separated by commas.
+In this form, each case block consists of the keyword ``case`` followed by one or more enumeration cases, separated by commas.
-The name of each enumerator must be unique.
+The name of each case must be unique.
-Each enumerator can also specify that it stores values of a given type.
+Each case can also specify that it stores values of a given type.
-These types are specified in the *associated value types* tuple, immediately following the enumerator.
+These types are specified in the *associated value types* tuple, immediately following the name of the case.
-For more information and to see examples of enumerators with associated value types, see :ref:`Enumerations_AssociatedValues`.
+For more information and to see examples of cases with associated value types, see :ref:`Enumerations_AssociatedValues`.

-The following form declares an enumeration type that contains enumerators of the same basic type:
+The following form declares an enumeration type that contains enumeration cases of the same basic type:

 .. syntax-outline::

-    enum <#enumeration name#>: <#raw value type#> {
+    enum <#enumeration name#> : <#raw value type#> {
-       case <#enumerator 1#> = <#raw value 1#>
+        case <#enumeration case 1#> = <#raw value 1#>
-       case <#enumerator 2#> = <#raw value 2#>
+        case <#enumeration case 2#> = <#raw value 2#>
     }

-In this form, each case block consists of the keyword ``case``, followed by one or more enumerators, separated by commas.
+In this form, each case block consists of the keyword ``case``, followed by one or more enumeration cases, separated by commas.
-Unlike the enumerators in the first form, each enumerator has an underlying value, called a :newTerm:`raw value`, of the basic same type.
+Unlike the cases in the first form, each case has an underlying value, called a :newTerm:`raw value`, of the same basic type.
 The type of these values is specified in the *raw value type* and must represent a literal integer, floating-point number, character, or string.

-Each enumerator must have a unique name and be assigned a unique raw value.
+Each case must have a unique name and be assigned a unique raw value.
-If the raw value type is specified as ``Int`` and you don't assign a value to the enumerators explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
+If the raw value type is specified as ``Int`` and you don't assign a value to the cases explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
-Each unassigned enumerator of type ``Int`` is implicitly assigned a raw value that is automatically incremented from the raw value of the previous enumerator.
+Each unassigned case of type ``Int`` is implicitly assigned a raw value that is automatically incremented from the raw value of the previous case.

 ::